redpesk-common/canbus-binding/docs/3-Plugins.md

 ## Message

-The *`messages`* key is a object with fields mapping from CAN message IDs to signal definitions.
+The *`messages`* key is an object with fields mapping from CAN message IDs to signal definitions.
 The fields must be hex IDs of CAN messages as strings (e.g. 0x90).